Microsoft 365 integration (formally Smart Calendar)

-The Smart Calendar service uses Microsoft Graph to receive notifications from user calendars and only processes the specific data required for a booking, such as the date, time, subject, and meeting attendees.
-You are in full control of which calendars send notifications and additionally, each user must provide explicit consent via the Add-in before Smart Calendar can subscribe to their calendar.
+The Microsoft 365 integration service uses Microsoft Graph to receive notifications from user calendars and only processes the specific data required for a booking, such as the date, time, subject, and meeting attendees.
+You are in full control of which calendars send notifications and additionally, each user must provide explicit consent via the add-in before the Microsoft 365 integration can subscribe to their calendar.

-Booking information is deleted from storage once a booking end time has passed.
+Booking information is deleted from storage when a booking end time has passed.
 Condeco only stores calendar appointment information for bookings that occur in the future.

 We understand the need for data security when integrating across platforms and have compiled a list of commonly asked questions to satisfy any concerns you may have.